muecoin/Guides/masternode_setup.md

 	"IsFailed": false
 	}

-If the output is different, please wait for the node to finish syncing, and try the command `mue-cli mnsync status` again.
+If the output is different, please wait for the node to finish syncing, and try the command `monetaryunit-cli mnsync status` again.
 When the hot node is all synced and ready, the node is communicating to the MonetaryUnit network and waiting for further instructions.
 The masternode is not yet accepted by the other masternodes, we must start it first.

 We need to activate the masternode, so we move back to the cold wallet on Windows.
 Check the masternode tab of the wallet.